Oakland Assault Charges Lawyers

-What Is Considered Assault?
+What Is Considered Assault in California?

 A person must also possess the means in which to carry out the threat of violence, verbal abuse alone is not enough.
 Threatening to strike another person may not be considered assault if the accused had no way of caring out the threat.
 Assault can also lead to domestic violence charges if the accuser is a household member, spouse or dating partner.

 Assault and battery are two charges which are often confused, however, they are two different and distinct crimes.
 A situation where the intentional use of violence results in physical injury to another person is considered battery.
 For example, throwing a punch with the intention to strike a person but missing, may be considered simple assault.
 If that same punch does not miss and results in physical injury, the crime can be charged as battery.
 Due to the complex nature of violent crimes, many cases which involve battery will also involve charges of assault.

 Start building your powerhouse defense.
 Call (510) 953-5551 today.

 The precise nature of assault charges can vary greatly in each individual situation and can be influenced by factors including:

 Generally, simple assault in California is charged as a misdemeanor with possible punishments of up to six months in jail and fines of up to $1000.
 Those convicted of simple assault will also face a probationary period of up to six months.

 Under certain circumstances, simple assault can also be charged as a felony.
 These crimes are known as wobblers and include violence against particular individuals including members of law enforcement or jurors.
 Wobbler assault charges can be punishable by three years in prison and fines of up to $2000.
 Penalties for assault can also be increased when the victim is a health care provider such as an EMT or nurse.